Test Suite with JUnit¶

 JUnit documentation to get details on usage of other annotations.

-Before running tests, a target platform must be configured.
+Before running tests, a VEE Port must be configured.

 Execution in SDK¶

-In order to execute the Test Suite in the SDK, a target platform must be configured in the MicroEJ workspace.
-The following steps assume that a platform has been previously imported into the MicroEJ Platform repository (or available in the Workspace):
+In order to execute the Test Suite in the SDK, a VEE Port must be configured in the SDK workspace.
+The following steps assume that a VEE Port has been previously imported into the SDK Repository or available in the workspace:

 - Go to Window > Preferences > MicroEJ > Platforms (or Platforms in workspace).

-- Select the desired platform on which to run the tests.
+- Select the desired VEE Port on which to run the tests.

 - Press F2 to expand the details.

-- Select the the platform path and copy it to the clipboard.
+- Copy the Path value to the clipboard.

 - Go to Window > Preferences > Ant > Runtime and select the Properties tab.